A Digital Nomad Guide to Goa

 But the question is – is Goa compatible with digital nomads?

 The answer is a little more complex than a simple yes or no.

-First things first, Goa is seeing a huge influx of digital nomads and/or remote workers—thanks to the COVID-19 pandemic.
+First things first, Goa is seeing a huge influx of digital nomads and/or remote workers.
 More and more people are ditching their homes for a peaceful life working by the beach.
 However, one of the main problems digital nomads continue to face here is the internet.
 Although internet connectivity has improved considerably over the past few years, it still continues to be dodgy.

 Many guesthouses, hotels, and Airbnb’s advertise that they have Wi-Fi, but in reality, the connection is either too slow to be used, or inexistent.
 While you do get broadband plans that offer internet speeds of up to 50mbps, you can rarely rely on what they say.
 What makes things worse is frequent power cuts (on an average, twice a week) which leaves digital nomads with no option but to rely on dongles or phone data.

 Fortunately, cellular connectivity in India is cheap, and you can find plans that offer 2GB 4G data/day for a month for under $10!
 As compared to other providers, Vodafone and Jio offer great network coverage here in Goa.

 However, if you want to cut the crap and enjoy hassle-free internet connectivity, the best idea is to work out of a cafe or a co-work.

 Goa is one of the most exciting states in India when it comes to nightlife.
 Nights here liven up with amazing music, neon lights, and delicious food.
 As a digital nomad, you can spend your days working, and watch the city come alive once the sun goes down.
 What’s more, Goa’s nightlife has something for everybody.
 Whether you’re a party freak or someone who enjoys quiet nights, you’ll be spoilt for choice.